 Professor Ann Norton returned from Australia where she gave a lecture titled “Following the Sun-God: A Motif and Its Survival,” The 9th International Convention of Asian Scholars, Adelaide, Australia,

 Art under attack.
 ISIS wasn't the first group to destroy ancient art.
 Hear Dr. Joan Branham of the Providence College Art and Art History Department discuss the destruction of antiquities throughout history.
 She also discusses how ISIS's videos depicting this destruction serve a clear purpose – as propaganda tools in sync with the group’s monotheistic ideology.

-Professor Johnson was also recently quoted in a Newsweek article "Could the U.S. Currency Get a Feminist Facelift?" giving her opinion on this topic. read more.
+Professor Deborah Johnson was quoted in a Newsweek article "Could the U.S. Currency Get a Feminist Facelift?" giving her opinion on this topic. read more.

 Professor Paul Crenshaw tells The Boston Globe that thieves who stole works of art from the Boston Public Library probably "knew what they were looking for. read more